Vote-boosting ensembles: Vote-boosting

 The pseudo-code of the proposed vote-boosting algorithm is presented in \figurename~\ref{alg:voteboost}.

-The final ensemble is composed of $T$ classifiers, each of which is built by applying the base learning algorithm $\mathcal{L}$ on the training set with different sets of instance weights.
-The weights of the instances can be taken into account using weighted resampling
+The final ensemble is composed of $T$ classifiers, each of which is built by applying the base learning algorithm $\mathcal{L}$ on the training data with different sets of instance weights.
+The weights of the instances can be taken into account using weighted resampling with replacement

 For the induction of the first ensemble classifier all instances are assigned the same weight.
-These weights are updated at each iteration according to the tally of votes: Assuming that instance $\mathbf{x}_i$ has received $t_+\left(\mathbf{x}_i\right)$ votes for the positive class at the $t$th iteration, we use the Laplace estimator of the probability that a classifier in the ensemble outputs a particular class prediction
+These weights are updated at each iteration according to the tally of votes: Assuming that instance $\mathbf{x}_i$ has received $t_+\left(\mathbf{x}_i\right)$ votes for the positive class at the $t$-th iteration, we use the Laplace estimator of the probability that a classifier in the ensemble outputs a particular class prediction